Sue: I am so ready for Peter Davison.

 Sue: I’m not going to give it a mark.
 That wasn’t Doctor Who.

 Sue: It was nothing like Doctor Who!
-There should have been aliens involved, not middle-aged swingers who were probably brain-damaged from all that interbreeding.
+There should have been some aliens instead of middle-aged swingers who were probably brain-damaged from all that interbreeding.

 Sue: I just want Peter Davison.
 Was there really any need for that?
 Why are we punishing ourselves like this?

-As I put the DVD back on its shelf, Sue backs down:
+I place the DVD back on its shelf.

 Me: Wouldn’t you rather watch Hot Fuzz instead?